owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 Get Information About A Known Federated Cloud Share
 ---------------------------------------------------

-Get information about a given received federated cloud that was sent from a remote instance.
+Get information about a given received federated cloud share that was sent from a remote instance.

 * Syntax: `/remote_shares/<share_id>`
 * Method: `GET`